ziadoz/awesome-php/README.md

 * [Cebe Markdown](https://github.com/cebe/markdown) - An fast and extensible Markdown parser.
 * [HTML5 PHP](https://github.com/Masterminds/html5-php) - An HTML5 parser and serializer library.
 * [Emoji](https://github.com/heyupdate/Emoji) - A library that converts unicode characters and names into emoji images.

+## Arrays
+*Libraries for working and manipulating with arrays.*

+* [Arrayzy](https://github.com/bocharsky-bw/Arrayzy) - The wrapper for all PHP built-in array functions and easy, object-oriented array manipulation library.
+In short: Arrays on steroids.

 ## Strings
 *Libraries for parsing and manipulating strings.*